 GI EFFECTS MICROBIAL ECOLOGY PROFILE – STOOL ANALYSIS

 This test measures 24 different strains of bacteria, many of which are known to be involved in re-activating estrogen in the gut.
 Additionally, we can see the diversity of our gut bacteria.
 Studies have shown that the more different types of bacteria we have, the better.
 This analysis can also test for inflammation and markers of proper digestion.

-Testing the microbiome is a very valuable sneak peek into your body, and if you have breast cancer, it could provide you with useful information for other ways to prevent a recurrence.
+Testing the microbiome is a very valuable sneak peek into your Healthy Body, and if you have breast cancer, it could provide you with useful information for other ways to prevent a recurrence.
 Epidemiological data is suggesting that 16-18% of malignancies might be attributed to our gut microbes.
 The stool analysis has another cool feature to it, in that it tests all of the microbes for sensitivity to antibiotics and other natural products that have been shown to inhibit the growth of unhealthy organisms.

 This means that if we find there is an overgrowth of a possibly harmful strain of bacteria, we can target them and focus on repopulating our gut with a healthier balance of microbes.
 The link below identifies the different strains of bacteria that are tested, and how they contribute to our health.

-If you have estrogen positive breast cancer, it is highly recommended you test your estrogen levels, and see what kind of bacteria you have living in your gut.
+If you have estrogen positive breast cancer, it is highly recommended you test your estrogen levels, and see what kind of bacteria you have Healthy Living in your gut.
 Estrogen-blocking drugs are an important part of cancer prevention, but it may not be wise to rely entirely on these medications alone.
 The DUTCH and microbiome testing is the medicine of the future – but you can start utilizing this type of testing today.